-- Numerator: Number of people with mental illness in employment and of working age
+Numerator: Number of people with a mental illness in employment and of working age.

-- Denominator: Number of people with mental illness of working age
+Denominator: Number of people with a mental illness of working age.

-- they have a health problem or disabilities that they expect will last for more than a year
+- the respondent has a health problem or disability that they expect will last for more than a year

-- they have depression, bad nerves or anxiety; severe or specific learning difficulties (mental handicap) or mental illness; or suffer from phobia, panics or other nervous disorders.
+- the respondent has depression, bad nerves or anxiety, severe or specific learning difficulties (mental handicap) or mental illness; or suffer from phobia, panics or other nervous disorders